christian-byrne/Keckley/README.md

 - If white-mask version is not supplied AND video format contains alpha (e.g.,12-bit codec + alpha channel - ProRes 4444 + alpha encoding), make separate copies of masked-video frames and apply filter such that the inpainted area is turned completely white (the transparent area ouutside the mask is black)

 ### Determine Keyframes
-- determine keyframes based on the frames of the masked video using algorithm with optional user preferences (use the masked video because differences in inpainted area are what's important)
+- determine keyframes based on the frames of the alpha video using algorithm with optional user preferences (use the alpha video because differences in inpainted area are what's important -- i.e., if the overall scene is changing a lot but the inpainted area is not, there's no reason to set a keyframe, because we are not changing anything outside of the inpainted area)
     - Default algorithm
         - calculates color difference and motion difference
         - frames that exceed average color difference and motion difference (plus or minus weights) are designated as keyframes